-As teachers of English as a Foreign Language, we get to enjoy all the beauty the world has to offer as we travel the globe teaching English.
+As teachers of English as a foreign language, we get to enjoy all the beauty the world has to offer as we travel the globe teaching English.
 After all, this is one of the great perks of our job, isn’t it?
 As frequent fliers and global nomads, it is important – no, essential – that we are mindful of the effects our actions have on our planet.
-This year, Earth Day falls on 22 April, and we should take this day to remind ourselves of the different ways we can appreciate this planet without doing any more harm.
+Every year Earth Day falls on 22 April, and we should take this day to remind ourselves of the different ways we can appreciate this planet without doing any more harm.
 Even better, we can consider what we can do to further protect her and try to undo some of the damage that has already been done.

 Read more: 7 Unexpected Outcomes of a TEFL Life

 The theme of Earth Day 2022 is Invest In Our Planet.
 There are panel discussions, workshops, summits, races and special performances taking place online.
 Around the world, various events like beach clean-ups, recycling projects and planting days will take place on 22 April to promote clean living and a healthy, sustainable environment for everyone.